apertium/apertium-weights-learner/README.md

 If you just killed 5 hours of your machine time to obtain a weights file with generalized patterns and then suddenly realized that you want a file without them as well, you can use remgen.py from 'tools' folder to achieve exactly that.

 ## Testing
 Once the weights are obtained, their impact can be tested on a parallel corpus using the 'weights-test.sh' script from the 'testing' folder, which contains a simple config akin to the weights learning script.
+If you want to test your weights specifically on the lines containing ambiguous chunks, you can first run your test corpora through condense.py script from 'tools' folder.